KatherineMichel/the-global-united-methodist-church-reimagined/user_testing.md

 ## Recruiting Screener Ad
 Google Ventures often uses a Craig's List ad to recruit users.
 Because members of the United Methodist Church would be the primary users, I sent an email ad to members of the congregation with a link to the [Recruiting Screener](https://docs.google.com/forms/d/16BgZQXq5FDxPuzamTADUWCKCPkizIKzR7now_lNrozM/viewform?usp=send_form).

-Email Ad with link to [Recruitment Screener](https://docs.google.com/forms/d/16BgZQXq5FDxPuzamTADUWCKCPkizIKzR7now_lNrozM/viewform?usp=send_form)
+Email Ad with link to the Recruitment Screener
 ![](user-testing/user-testing-email.jpg)

 Follow Up Email for stragglers